CombustionToolbox/combustion_toolbox/README.md

 ## Introduction
 As a first step towards the development of a wider-scope thermochemical tool, in this work we present a thermochemical code with application to gaseous combustion problems recently implemented by the authors in MATLAB and Python.
-The MATLAB version solves six chemical equilibrium problems (`TP, HP, SP, TV, EV and SV transformations`; where T denotes temperature, P pressure, H enthalpy, S entropy, E internal energy and V volume), incident and reflected planar shock waves, as well as ideal detonations according to Chapman-Jouguet theory and overdriven detonations, assuming always ideal gases in all cases.
+The MATLAB version solves six chemical equilibrium problems (`TP, HP, SP, TV, EV and SV transformations`; where T denotes temperature, P pressure, H enthalpy, S entropy, E internal energy and V volume), `incident and reflected planar shock waves`, as well as `ideal detonations according to Chapman-Jouguet theory and overdriven detonations`, assuming always ideal gases in all cases.

 ---
 ⚠️ **NOTE**